middlebury/college-handbook/content/i-policies-for-all/health-safety/alcohol-drugs.md

 a.
 Using or possessing illegal drugs or controlled substances, including but not limited to prescription medication without a properly issued prescription.

-<span>b.
-Misuse of legal substances to cause impairment/hallucination.</span>
+b.
+Misuse of legal substances to cause impairment/hallucination.

 c.
 Possession of drug paraphernalia.